MrKaszeba19/PapajLang/README.md

 All these params are treated as PS expressions.
 For example `rpn parse script.rpn 2 3 4` executes script.rpn with input parameters of `2 3 4` being laid on the stack.
 - If you want to run a REPL of PapajScript, then execute `rpn repl`.

-**Flags are actually removed and won't be available in the next releases, from 0.4.1 onwards**

 ### GUI Application
 - Open an app executable.
 - In order to compute an PS expression, just type it in the upper text box and click the "Count it!"-button.
 The result appears in the result box below.